rucsdevs/bot-ts/README.md

 There is a built in key value storage for the database on this bot.
 It can only store strings.

-Please start all your key names with your module name followed by a semi-colon.
+> **Please start all your key names with your module name followed by a semi-colon.**

+### In memory vs PostgreSQL storage

+You can choose between using the in memory storage and PostgreSQL.

+The difference between the two is that all your data will be reset when you use the memory storage, but if you use PostgreSQL, the data will be persistent.

+You'll need to setup the PostgreSQL database by yourself to use it locally though.

+- If you want to use in memory storage, don't provide the `DATABASE_URL` value in `.env`.
+- If you want to use PostgreSQL, provide the proper connection url in the `DATABASE_URL` field in `.env`.

+### Functions / methods

 ```ts
 import kv from "@/kv";